KASHISH Mumbai International Queer Film Festival is presented by KASHISH Arts Foundation, and Co-organized by Solaris Pictures.

 Every year KASHISH Arts Foundation presents its flagship event KASHISH Mumbai International Queer Film Festival.
 It also organizes KASHISH Forward, a traveling campus LGBTQ film festival.
 The trust facilitates KASHISH Global, programming of Indian LGBTQ films at festivals worldwide, and Best of KASHISH, screening at various organizations and pride events across India.

 Solaris Pictures is an Indian media house that believes in ‘Advotainment’ – advocacy with entertainment.
 As a film production company it has consistently been making films on issues such as LGBT rights; films that engage the audience and initiate dialogues on issues dealing with health and sexuality, human rights, and the LGBT community.
-Previous productions include: The Pink Mirror, which has won two Best Film awards, and has screened at over 72 festivals; 68 Pages which has won multiple awards and has had 120 screenings across the world; and Project Bolo, the iconic Indian LGBT Oral History Project.
+Previous productions include: The Pink Mirror, 68 Pages, Project Bolo, Purple Skies, Breaking Free and Evening Shadows.

 Solaris Pictures believes in pushing the envelope – both as producer and as distributor, and in partnering with grassroots NGOs and CBOs in India, and international collaborators from around the world.
 Solaris Pictures is not only producing films, but also distributing short films and documentaries of other queer filmmakers in order to encourage such endeavors that address underserved issues.

-To strengthen and share this engagement with society, Solaris Pictures organizes two pathbreaking film festivals – FLASHPOINT Human Rights Film Festival and KASHISH Mumbai International Queer Film Festival, that have become important events on Mumbai’s cultural calendar over the past 4 years.
+To strengthen and share this engagement with society, Solaris Pictures organizes two pathbreaking film festivals – FLASHPOINT Human Rights Film Festival and KASHISH Mumbai International Queer Film Festival, that have become important events on Mumbai’s cultural calendar.